sigasi/sigasi_insights/content/manual/rules/verilog_style.md

 ## File name does not match design unit

 It is recommended that the base name of the filename is the same as the name of the design unit (e.g. module) in the file (rule 17).
-Sigasi Studio flags a warning if that is not the case.
+Sigasi Studio warns if that is not the case.

 E.g. `module my_module` should be in a file named `my_module.v` or `my_module.sv` .